amunzur/Microbial_Diversity_of_the_Saanich_Inlet/README.md

 # Genome-Resolved Metagenomics of Nitrogen Cycling in Saanich Inlet

-This repository contains the code and analysis used to generate the figures in our publication:
+This repository contains the code to replicate the findings in our publication titled:
 **"Genome-resolved metagenomics of nitrogen cycling processes in Saanich Inlet."**

+Access the peer-reviewed publication here: https://ojs.library.ubc.ca/index.php/UJEMI/issue/view/183015

 ## Summary